Jwag2128/UFOs/README.md

 # UFO Sightings

 ## Overview of Project
-### The purpose of this challenge was to create a web application [View Here](https://jwag2128.github.io/UFOs/) to house data on UFO sightings.
+### The purpose of this challenge was to create a web application to house data on UFO sightings.
 I used an HTML script to set up the webpage design.
 This included inserting images, filters with input box, and a table to display the data.
 I also utilized a Javascript file to import the data and place it into a table.
 This file would also set up how the filters would function when idle and when the user would select the criteria to view.

+To view the live web application [Click Here](https://jwag2128.github.io/UFOs/)

 ![UFO_Home](https://user-images.githubusercontent.com/106286533/184932671-55035010-a8d1-4169-b0ee-4345042b0ace.png)